 British and US passport holders do not need advance visas for North Cyprus (TRNC), and a 90-day stay is permitted for all visitors.

 For all other countries, see here: When Do You Need A Travel Visa: The Complete Guide To Visa

 Also, remember if you enter from the south to the north by car, you will need to have enough insurance for the time you plan to stay.
 You can purchase up to a year of car insurance at any of the border crossings.

 Will You Get A Passport Stamp If You Cross From South to North Cyprus?

 No – you will not get a stamp when crossing from South or North Cyprus.

 Are the Cyprus border crossings well-signed?

-The border crossings going south to the north of Cyprus are well marked, but they are poorly marked from the north of Cyprus to the south.
+The border crossings going south to the north of Cyprus are well marked but poorly marked from the north of Cyprus to the south.

 It’s also worth mentioning that while your GPS and Satellite will work in the north, they cut off near the border when you head back south.
 Well, they don’t cut off – instead, they route you to random non-border crossing spots.

 Can I use Google Maps to find the border crossings?